belmakier/libClarionTrinity/README.md

 libClarionTrinity is a C++ library designed to help processing data from the CLARION2 and TRINITY HPGe and charged-particle arrays.
-It is designed to interface with [libpixie](github.com/belmakier/libpixie), which handles the raw data format and event-building. libClarionTrinity processes the libpixie events into detectors and groups of detectors - doing BGO supression, Clover addback, requiring both signals from a single GAGG crystal etc. etc.
+It is designed to interface with <a href="https://github.com/belmakier/libpixie">libpixie</a>, which handles the raw data format and event-building. libClarionTrinity processes the libpixie events into detectors and groups of detectors - doing BGO supression, Clover addback, requiring both signals from a single GAGG crystal etc. etc.